Last Updated: 06/30/2026

 The committee works to achieve the Minnesota e-Health Vision, where all communities and individuals benefit from and are empowered by information and technology that advances health equity and supports health and wellbeing.
 Past work has shaped legislation and enabled collaboration toward common goals.
 Members bring their expertise and lived experiences to support this effort.

-Learn more about the advisory committee's work by reviewing the Minnesota e-Health Initiative website, specifically the Minnesota e-Health Initiaitve Work Groups webpage, and the 2024-2026 Minnesota e-Health Advisory Committee Charge (PDF).
+Learn more about the advisory committee's work by reviewing the Minnesota e-Health Initiative website, specifically the Minnesota e-Health Initiative Work Groups webpage, and the 2024-2026 Minnesota e-Health Advisory Committee Charge (PDF).
 These efforts have included establishing work groups on artificial intelligence and health information exchange to develop recommendations to the Commissioner of Health, as well as submitting a coordinated response to the HTI-5 federal proposed rule, see the Minnesota e-Health Coordinated Responses webpage for more details.

-Member Expectations and Time Committment
+Member Expectations and Time Commitment

 How to Apply